Fritz Emeran

 Fritz Emeran Nkusi (born 28 March 1976) is a former professional footballer who played as a right-back.
 Born in Guadeloupe, he played for the Rwanda national team.

 Club career

-Born in Les Abymes, Guadeloupe, Nkusi played for Monaco B, Saint-Lô, Rennes B, Stade Poitevin, Saint-Denis Saint-Leu, KV Mechelen, Genk, Fortuna Sittard, Gueugnon, FC Brussels, La Louvière, Asteras Tripoli, Levadiakos, Saint-Leu and L'Entente SSG.
+Born in Les Abymes, Guadeloupe, Nkusi played for Monaco B, Saint-Lô, Rennes B, Stade Poitevin, Saint-Denis Saint-Leu, KV Mechelen, Genk, Fortuna Sittard, Gueugnon, FC Brussels, La Louvière, Asteras Tripolis, Levadiakos, Saint-Leu and L'Entente SSG.

 International career

 Born in Guadeloupe, France, Emeran married a Rwandan woman was naturalized as a Rwandan citizen.
 He earned 6 caps for Rwanda between 2005 and 2007.

 Personal life

 He is the father of the French professional footballer Noam Emeran.